 Using a synonym search: Insert the pipe character (|) after the word for which you would like to search for synonyms.

 Example: fast| will match quick, assuming that quick has been defined as a synonym for fast.

 Example: (summer 2000~~2006) will return files that contain the phrases summer 2000, summer 2001, and so on up to summer 2006.

 See the paragraphs below for examples of how to search for ranges in date fields, for example.

-Assuming you want to create a search for yesterday's pictures in FotoStation, for example, your can create an autosearch on the archive with the following string:
+If you want to create a search for yesterday's pictures in FotoStation, for example, you can create an auto search on the archive with the following string: